-- 2.3.1 AGLC will post all applications for the following types of licences on its website (aglc.ca/licences): - a) Class A, D and E liquor licence(s) for new premises; (Amended Oct 2018) - b) existing licensed premises applying for additional Class A, D or E licence(s); (Amended Oct 2018) - c) changes to the Class of liquor licence; and - d) relocations of existing licensed premises.

-(Amended Dec 2020)

-- 2.3.2 The following information will be posted on AGLC website: - a) name of the applicant; - b) name of the proposed premises; - c) municipal address of the proposed premises; - d) licence(s) applied for; and - e) the date that a written objection must be received by AGLC. - 2.3.3 AGLC may not consider objections of the following nature as they are considered the responsibility of the municipality: - a) number of licensees in a community; - b) location; - c) space between licensed premises; - d) matters involving retail competition, community image and property values; and - e) objections of a social/moral concern regarding the sale of liquor, generally.
+- AGLC will post all applications for the following types of licences on 2.3.1 its website (aglc.ca/licences): - Class A, D and E liquor licence(s) for new premises; (Amended Oct a) 2018) - existing licensed premises applying for additional Class A, D or b) E licence(s); (Amended Oct 2018) - changes to the Class of liquor licence; and c) - d) relocations of existing licensed premises. - (Amended Dec 2020) - 2.3.2 The following information will be posted on AGLC website: - a) name of the applicant; - name of the proposed premises; b) - municipal address of the proposed premises; c) - d) licence(s) applied for; and - the date that a written objection must be received by AGLC. e) - 2.3.3 AGLC may not consider objections of the following nature as they are considered the responsibility of the municipality: - a) number of licensees in a community; - b) location; - c) space between licensed premises; - matters involving retail competition, community image and d) property values; and - objections of a social/moral concern regarding the sale of e) liquor, generally.